 Wearable ‘Black Box’ Technology Used as Evidence in Accident Claims

-Who will interpret the individual’s data?
+Who interprets the data?

 Over the past few years more and more wearable devices are coming to the market.
 Apple has a product known as HealthKit and Google has one similar for Android users called Google Fit.
 It is estimated that 19 million wearable devices will be purchased in 2014.
-The general rule will dictate if you wear a device which collects personal data, then the production of that data will be requested by the opposing side and required by a court of law if you claim a personal injury.
+The general rule will dictate if you wear a device that collects personal data, then the production of that data will be requested by the opposing side and required by a court of law if you claim a personal injury.

-This general rule is similar to evidence that is produced from a cell phone (text) or on social media sites such as Facebook, Twitter, YouTube, Pinterest and Linked In.
+This general rule is similar to evidence that is produced from a cell phone (text) or on social media sites such as Facebook, Twitter, YouTube, Pinterest, and Linked In.
 The technology is here and easier to trace than ever before.

 If you’ve been injured in an accident, call Indianapolis, IN motorcycle accident lawyer Charlie Ward today at 317-639-9501 for a free evaluation of your claim.